CodeLabs-Case/twitter-bot-2/readme.txt

 // How To Modify
 In order to set more detailed configurations, you will have to modify the source code in "./bot.ts".
 [file number] is an arbitrary number of your choosing to save the data into.

-// IMPORTANT
-This bot only operates under the assumption that there will be frequent data coming into at least one of the channels/streams, because the timestamps are updated only when a tweet comes in and thus all of the operations that depend on the timestamps, which are all operations lol, will not happen if there are no new tweets coming in and updating the timestamps for the intervals.

-I may not have the time to finish the multi-channel, version 2, of the bot because I will have business elsewhere.
-I am confident that I could finish it just from looking at the solution in psuedocode, so I will get it implemented in time.